SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

 The cause of adiposis dolorosa is unknown.
-The condition is thought to have a genetic component because a few families with multiple affected family members have been reported.
-However, no associated genes have been identified.
+Although a few families with multiple affected family members have been reported, no genetic cause has been identified.

 Inheritance

-Most cases of adiposis dolorosa are sporadic, which means they occur in people with no history of the disorder in their family.
+Most cases of adiposis dolorosa are sporadic, which means that they occur in people with no family history of the disorder.

 A small number of familial cases of adiposis dolorosa have been reported.
-When the condition runs in families, it appears to have an autosomal dominant pattern of inheritance because affected individuals inherit the condition from one affected parent.
-This pattern of inheritance suggests that one copy of an altered gene in each cell is sufficient to cause the disorder.
+When the condition runs in families, it appears to have an autosomal dominant pattern of inheritance.

 Other Names for This Condition